avalahEE/cargoson/README.md

 1. Install module.
 2. Configure shipping method (API keys will be provided by Cargoson)
-3. Make sure that warehouse address data is fullfilled (address data, contact phone)
+3. Make sure that warehouse address data is fulfilled (address data, contact phone)
-4. Make sure that customer delivery address data is fullfilled (address data, contact phone)
+4. Make sure that customer delivery address data is fulfilled (address data, contact phone)
 5. Shipment must have a weight

 # Using on Quotations